-Sewer Backup Endorsement From Your Homeowners or Renters Insurance Company Can Save Money Later
+A Sewer Backup Endorsement to Your Homeowners or Renters Insurance Can Save You Money Later

-In Most Cases, You can protect yourself from this "freak" event for less than $50 per year
+In Most Cases, You can protect yourself from this "freak" event with an optional add-on for less than $50 per year

-Most people don't know that homeowners insurance and renters insurance typically doesn't cover your losses if something causes sewage to back up into your home.
-These damages can add up to many tens of thousands of dollars quickly, but an optional sewer backup endorsement from your homeowners insurance or renters insurance company can save you a lot of money later.
+Most people don't know that insurance often doesn't cover you if something causes sewage to back up into your home.
+Damages from these types of incidents can add up to many tens of thousands of dollars quickly and make your home a HAZMAT site.
+But an optional sewer backup endorsement from your insurance company can save you a lot of money later.
+Without one, you can end up footing the whole bill.

 This optional insurance coverage is pretty cheap, often coming in at less than $50 per year for a $250,000 home.
 We've even seen rates as low as $7 per year to protect a $150,000 home!
-That's a cheap price to pay for the security this option insurance endorsement provides.
-When you look at the cost of a sewage backup, you'll understand why it's important to have.
-A small home can easily cost $10,000 to repair, with this number easily approaching $50,000.
+That's a cheap price to pay for the security this optional insurance endorsement provides.
+When you look at the cost of a sewage backup, you'll understand why it's important to have one.
+A small home can cost at least $10,000 to repair, with this number easily approaching $50,000.
 And this isn't something you should really do yourself.
 Sewage is a hazardous material and if not cleaned and repaired properly will cause a lot of problems down the road.
 That's why it's important to contact your homeowners or renters insurance company to get a quote.

 Most homeowners insurance and renters insurance doesn't automatically include this coverage.